VinayBhalerao/sa-training/rhsso-3scale-int/README.md

 * Now you will have an application with a `Client ID` and `Client Secret`.
 Take note of these as we will need to sync these later.
 ![details](https://d26dzxoao6i3hh.cloudfront.net/items/1u0V3B3K0A0A3I473j1q/%5Bae9760cac9f6603814ea481059f9db46%5D_Screen%2520Shot%25202017-07-21%2520at%252011.08.47.png)

-## Creating client in Keycloak
+## Creating client in RHSSO
-To sync the credentials between Keycloak and 3scale we need to create a new client in Keycloak.
+To sync the credentials between RHSSO and 3scale we need to create a new client in RHSSO.
 To start we need to create an initial access token so we can register a new client.

 You can do this by selecting your realm and following `Realm Settings > Client Registration > Initial Access Tokens > Create`